Unauthorised graffiti

 Although the ACT Government removes graffiti from public places, residents are responsible for removing graffiti from their own property, even if it faces public land.

-To report graffiti on public property call Access Canberra on 13 22 81 or fill out the form at Fix My Street
+To report graffiti on public property call Access Canberra on 13 22 81 or fill out the Fix My Street form.

-How to remove graffiti from colourbond, brick or wooden fences
+How to remove graffiti from Colorbond, brick or wooden fences

 Paint over